mrp2106/ALFICC/README.md

 The contents shared in this repository regard the following:
 * The two datasets of labeled samples that were created during the project's execution.
 * Cashew land cover maps obtained with ML model predictions.

+## Datasets

+Two datasets of labeled pixels scattered across the ROI were created.
+Namely:
+* __Random Sampling dataset:__ corresponds to $4498$ samples randomly selected in the ROI.
+* __Margin Sampling dataset:__ $1816$ points selected by the margin sampling heuristic.
+This dataset shows a smaller geographical distribution and sample diversity than the Random Sampling one, but demonstrated its usefulness for ML purposes.

 ## Programming requirements